Core members

 Doctoral students

 Mgr.
-Ivan Ryška
+Ivan Ryška, PhD.

 Doctoral project: Protection of Cultural Heritage under International Criminal Law